 Cold calling in one of the most old-school methods of generating insurance leads.
-It can be as simple as an agent dialing numbers from a local Chamber of Commerce business list to a predictive dialer calling with an automated insurance message that prompts a person on the other end to press 1 to talk to an insurance agent.
+It can be as simple as a producer dialing phone numbers from a local Chamber of Commerce business list to a predictive dialer calling with an automated insurance message that prompts a person on the other end to press 1 to talk to an insurance agent.

 It is a time-consuming process so an agent needs to consider the time required to generate leads versus other options available.
 With that in mind let’s take a look at some tips to finding success with cold calling.